Leonardo-Boss/suckless-site/dwm.suckless.org/customisation/noapps.md

 For instance, Gimp and Firefox will be labeled as floating windows, even if the layout selected is Monocle or Tiled.
 In particular, the tag mask will attach Firefox to tag '9'.

-If we don't want any window class to be treated in a special way, we need to initialise rules with at least one element:
+If we don't want any window class to be treated in a special way, we need to initialize rules with at least one element:

 	static Rule rules[] = {
 	    /* class      instance    title       tags mask     isfloating */